vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 The redeem covenant case have to ensure that:

 - The exact amount of Synth that was issued when the covenant utxo was created, is burned
-- The Issuer receives the payout as agreed at contract setup
+- The issuer receives the payout as agreed at contract setup
 - If :m:`D_{lock}` is non-zero, then the timeout period has passed
-- The Sponsor authorizes the redeem
+- The sponsor authorizes the redeem

 To ensure these, the covenant has to check: